lindaperez/1_bk_Kickstarter-Analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-- What can you conclude about the Outcomes based on Goals?

-- What are some limitations of this dataset?

-- What are some other possible tables and/or graphs that we could create?

-The view Analysis of Outcomes Based on Launch Date provides the way to answer our second fundamental question that is, What is the best time to create a "Play" Crowdfunding campaign.
+The view Analysis of Outcomes Based on Launch Date provides the way to answer our first fundamental question that is, What is the best time to create a "Play" Crowdfunding campaign.

 The way that this view answer this questions and some others is through a pivot table and a pivot chart.